 The integrated programmable filter is the key signal processing function in the ADRF6518.
 The filters follow a six-pole Butterworth prototype response that provides a compromise between band rejection, ripple, and group delay.
-The 0.5 dB bandwidth is programmed from 1 MHz to 63 MHz in 1 MHz steps via the serial programming interface (SPI) as described in the Programming fZV86D(' # section.
+The 0.5 dB bandwidth is programmed from 1 MHz to 63 MHz in 1 MHz steps via the serial programming interface (SPI) as described in the Programming the ADRF6518 section.

 The filters are designed so that the Butterworth prototype filter shape and group delay responses vs. frequency are retained for any bandwidth setting.
-Figure 69 and Figure 70 illustrate the ideal six-pole Butterworth gain and group delay responses, respectively.
-The group delay, τ{s} , is defined as where:
+Figure 69 and Figure 70 illustrate the ideal six-pole Butterworth response.
+The group delay, τ_g , is defined as where:

-$\tau{\rm g} = -\partial \phi / \partial \omega$
+$$\tau{\rm g} = -\partial \phi/\partial \omega$$